DreFlo/sdle-pub-sub/doc/report.md

 The __clientMessages__ are messages that the client sends to server, in this case, represents all the requests sent to the server.

 There are 5 types of __clientMessages__:
- - _GetMessage_: Consume the last unread message of the specified topic from the server
+ - _GetMessage_: Consume the last unread message of the specified topic from the server;
- - _GetMessageAck_:
+ - _GetMessageAck_: Acknowledge having received a requested message from the server;
- - _PutMessage_: Publish a message on the specified topic in the server
+ - _PutMessage_: Publish a message on the specified topic in the server;
- - _ShutdownServerMessage_: Shutdown the server
+ - _ShutdownServerMessage_: Shutdown the server;
- - _SubscribeMessage_: Subscribe specified topic
+ - _SubscribeMessage_: Subscribe specified topic;
- - _UnsubscribeMessage_: Unsubscribe specified topic
+ - _UnsubscribeMessage_: Unsubscribe specified topic.

 The __serverMessages__ are messages that the server send to client, in this case, represents all the replies sent to client.

 There are 5 types of __serverMessages__:
- - _NotSubscribedMessage_: Serves as an acknowledgment message that tells to the client that are not subscribed to a topic.
+ - _NotSubscribedMessage_: Serves as an acknowledgment message that tells to the client that are not subscribed to a topic;
- - _ShutdownReplyMessage_: Serves as an acknowledgment message that tells to the client that the server is shutdown.
+ - _ShutdownReplyMessage_: Serves as an acknowledgment message that tells to the client that the server is shutdown.;
- - _PutReplyMessage_: Serves as an acknowledgment message that guarantees to the client that the message was put on the topic.
+ - _PutReplyMessage_: Serves as an acknowledgment message that guarantees to the client that the message was put on the topic.;
  - _SubscriptionReplyMessage_: Sends the result of subscribe/unsubscribe operation.
 The responses are: __SUBSCRIBED__ if
-the client is now subscribed to a topic, __UNSUBSCRIBED__ if the client is not subscribed to a topic and __ERROR__ if occurs an error.
+the client is now subscribed to a topic, __UNSUBSCRIBED__ if the client is not subscribed to a topic and __ERROR__ if occurs an error;
  - _TopicArticleMessage_: Sends a message from a topic to the client.
-Usually is the reply of a get operation.
+Usually is the reply of a get operation.;
+ - _AckMessage_: Acknowledge the confirmation that the client has received a requested message;
+ - _EmptyTopicMessage_: Serves as an acknowledgment that tells the client there are no messages available for them to get from a topic;
+ - _NonExistentTopicMessage_: Serves as an acknowledgement that tells the client the topic they requested a message from doesn't exist.

 ## Design